Modular Water Systems Help Improve Environment

 Hotel Case Study

 The proposed hotel site was expected to consume on average 30,000 gallons per day (GPD) of potable water.
 This reflects normal domestic demands such as drinking, bathing, cooking, laundry, spa, and pools.
-Practical experience indicates that a 90% conversion of potable water to wastewater will occur in
+Practical experience indicates that a 90% conversion of potable water to wastewater will occur in such a facility.

 With that value in mind, we estimated the carbon and nutrient loads generated in this facility and modeled the overall waste load discharged to the local public sewer or environment.